Policies Unlawful Sexual Misconduct Policies and Procedures

 • proceed with full investigation if informal resolution is not an option.

-Informal Resolution ProceedingsInformal resolution may be offered at any time in the process after a formal complaint has been filed and prior to determination.
-The parties may voluntarily agree to forego a full investigation and any subsequent Sexual Misconduct Hearing Panel proceedings and instead participate in an informal process to reach a mutually acceptable resolution.
+Informal resolution may be offered at any time in the process after a complaint has been filed and prior to determination.
+The parties may voluntarily agree to forgo a full investigation and any subsequent grievance procedures proceedings and instead participate in an informal resolution process to reach a mutually acceptable resolution.
 Parties are never required to participate in an informal resolution process however their voluntary written consent is required to pursue an informal resolution process.

-The college will not condition employment/continuing employment or enjoyment of any other right on a party’s waiver of the right to an investigation and adjudication of formal complaint.
+The college will not condition employment/continuing employment or enjoyment of any other right on a party’s waiver of the right to an investigation and adjudication of complaint.
 Informal resolution may not be offered or facilitated in cases alleging a non-student employee sexually harassed a student.

-In an informal resolution, both parties will receive written notice disclosing
+In an informal resolution, both parties will receive written notice disclosing:

 • the allegations;